This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.

 1) BRP pick up location

-If your visa application is successful, you will notice when you get your passport back that you will only have a 90 day entry sticker.
-You must enter the UK within these 90 days and you will collect a BRP card in the UK which will contain the full time for your Student visa.
+If your visa application is successful, you will receive a 90 day entry sticker in your passport.
+You must enter the UK within these 90 days and then collect a BRP card within the UK.

-To collect your BRP card from Aston University, write 2HE554 for the alternative collection code in your Student visa application form [ASTON STUDENTS ONLY].
-You must collect your full visa issued on a BRP card within 10 days of arrival in the UK or before your 90 day entry visa expires, whichever is later.
-Please refer to the picture below for reference.
+To collect your BRP card from Aston University, enter 2HE554 for the 'alternative collection code' in your Student Visa application form [ASTON STUDENTS ONLY].
+You must collect your BRP card within 10 days of arrival in the UK or before your 90 day entry visa expires, whichever is later.

 2) Book an appointment at a visa application centre or use the UK Immigration ID Check App